 But here are three things you’ll miss if you ignore everything I just said.

 2. If you reduce cultural cognition to confirmation bias, you won’t have a basis for predicting or explaining polarization in response to a novel risk.
-Before people have encountered and thought about a new technology, they are unlikely to have views about it one way, and any beliefs they do have are likely to be noisy—that is, uncorrelated with anything in particular.
-If, however, they have cultural predispositions on risks of a certain type, then we can predict such people will, when they encounter new information about this technology, assign opposing likelihood ratios to it and end up polarized!
+Before people have encountered and thought about a new technology, they are unlikely to have views about it one way or the other, and any beliefs they do have are likely to be noisy—that is, uncorrelated with anything in particular.
+If, however, people have cultural predispositions on risks of a certain type, then we can predict such people will, when they encounter new information about this technology, assign opposing likelihood ratios to it and end up polarized!

 CCP did exactly that in a study of nanotechnology.
 In it, we divided subjects who were largely unfamiliar with nanotechnology into two groups, one of whom was supplied no information other than a very spare definition and another of whom was supplied balanced information on nanotechnology risks and benefits.
 Hierarchical individualists and egalitarian communitarians in the “no information” group had essentially identical views of the risks and benefits of nanotechnology.
 But those who were supplied with balanced information polarized along lines consistent with their predispositions toward environmental and technological risks generally.

 “Confirmation bias” wouldn’t have predicted that; it wouldn’t have predicted anything at all.

 3. Finally and likely most important, if you stop understanding what the causal mechanisms are at the point at which cultural cognition looks like confirmation bias, you won’t be able to formulate any hypotheses about remedies.

 Again, confirmation bias describes what’s happening—people are fitting their assessment of evidence to what they already believe.
 From that, nothing in particular follows about what to do if one wants to promote open-minded engagement with information that challenges peoples’ existing perceptions of risk.